 Jordan Moore said “…a one off post that happens to gain a bit of momentum and out-performs the other posts on my blog; the statistical results of that article would affect my writing intentions for the next piece.
 In other words, my writing wouldn’t be honest, it would be trying to become something it isn’t.”

 For years I pounded the desk yelling “See!
 Tutorials and free downloads attract more traffic!
 I am a genius!”
 But, then, thinking back on it, I never once received a paying gig by anyone following a tutorial or downloading a plugin.
-Hundreds of people visited, downloaded, and left.
+Over the years, thousands of people visited, downloaded, and left.
 And, odd as it sounds, that is exactly what the primary purpose of the tutorials and free downloads is: give something back to the community.
 When I saw huge spikes in traffic because of them, I became misguided in thinking that traffic would convert to paying clients.
 Instead of writing on topics I wanted to explore, I focused on thinking up tutorials and more free downloads instead of writing what I was interested in.
 And, professionally, that is a big mistake.

 To sum it up: use it or lose it